wizkiye/mereja/README.md

 # Export to file
 mereja --job --latest --export --path "jobs.json"

-# you can use the -e flag in any command to export to file i think :)
+# You can use the -e flag in commands to export data to a JSON file, I think.
 ```

 </details>